nhsconnect/FHIR-NRLS-API/pages/development/general_api_guidance/nrl_error_guidance.md

 ### Invalid Reference URL (Create Request)

-This error is thrown during a `Create` interaction.
+This error can be thrown on a `Create` interaction.
 There are two exception scenarios:
 - The `DocumentReference` in the request body specifies an incorrect URL for the FHIR server that hosts the `Patient` resource.
 - The `DocumentReference` in the request body specifies an incorrect URL for the author/custodian `Organization` resource.